11. Matrices and other arrays#

 ## [2,] 6 9 12

-B[B[, "x"]>1 & B[, "x"]<=9, ] # all rows where x is in (1, 9]
+B[B[, "x"]>1 & B[, "x"]<=9, ] # all rows where x's contents are in (1, 9]

 ## x y z w